-server domain | lserver domain

-These commands change the default server to domain; lserver uses the initial server to look up information about domain, while server uses the current default server.
+- server domain | lserver domain These commands change the default server to domain; lserver uses the initial server to look up information about domain, while server uses the current default server.
 If an authoritative answer cannot be found, the names of servers that might have the answer are returned.

-root

-finger

-ls

-view

-help

-exit
+- root This command is not implemented.

+- finger This command is not implemented.

+- 1s This command is not implemented.

+- view This command is not implemented.

+- help This command is not implemented.

+- ?
+This command is not implemented.

-This command exits the program.
+- exit This command exits the program.

-set keyword[=value]

-This command is used to change state information that affects the lookups.
+- set keyword[=value] This command is used to change state information that affects the lookups.
 Valid keywords are:

-all

-This keyword prints the current values of the frequently used options to set.
+- all This keyword prints the current values of the frequently used options to set.
 Information about the current default server and host is also printed.

-class=value

-This keyword changes the query class to one of:
+- class=value This keyword changes the query class to one of:

-ΙN

-the Internet class
+- IN the Internet class

-the Chaos class
+- CH the Chaos class

-HS

-the Hesiod class
+- HS the Hesiod class

-ANY

-wildcard
+ANY wildcard